stefanbaumeler/bem-plus/methodology/guide/part-3.md

 }
 ```

-I do not usually enforce this strictly, and sometimes I do it different too.
+I do not usually enforce this strictly, and sometimes I do it differently too.
 I think the most important one is #1.
 Including mixins go first because that mixin serves essentially as a template of the element we are writing here.
 The styles that come right after should be able to override whatever styles are set inside the mixin.

 I think we can all agree that styles should be as close to the top as possible, so they go second.